 Perhaps most importantly, you will explore how these skills interconnect.
 Your actor’s imagination will be developed to help you create, lead and make music, whilst acting classes will explore the musicality of the performance.

 Why choose this course?

-- You will be involved in a number of productions in your final year, including the main house production with Acting students and the London Showcase to which agents and casting directors are invited.
+You will be involved in a number of productions in your final year, including a main house production with Acting students and the London Showcase to which agents and casting directors are invited.